Tuesday October 5, 2021

-When it comes to growing cannabis, seeds can be male, female or hermaphrodites.
+Cannabis seeds can be male, female or hermaphrodites.
 Females produce the resin-secreting flower, and males make small sacs of pollen near the base of the leaves.
-Over the years, cultivators have learned that un-pollinated females (remember, males produce pollen) continue to make resin and flowers that have not been pollinated are much more likely to produce high-potency cannabis.
+Over the years, cultivators have learned that un-pollinated females (remember, males produce pollen) continue to make resin as they grow, and flowers that have not been pollinated are much more likely to produce high-potency cannabis.
+This is the basis of all modern medical and recreational cannabis cultivation, so determining the sex of a plant is highly important.
 But is there a way to know if a seed is female before growing?

-If what you’ve got is a handful of seeds, it’s pretty much impossible to tell which ones are male or female.
-The only way true way to tell the plant’s gender is to plant a seed, then wait for it to mature.
+The straightforward answer is that, if what you’ve got is a handful of unmarked seeds, it’s pretty much impossible to tell which ones are male or female.
+The only true way to tell the plant’s gender is to plant a seed, then wait for it to mature.

-What are Feminized Seeds?
+What Are Feminized Cannabis Seeds?

-There are many companies that sell feminized seeds, but, buyer beware, do your research to make sure the seller is reputable, especially if purchasing online.
+There are many companies that sell feminized seeds, but buyer beware, do your research to make sure the seller is reputable, especially if purchasing online.
 Thanks to modern technology, most feminized seeds from reliable brands will be 100% female as advertised – but that doesn’t mean there aren’t people selling low-quality seeds out there.

 Methods for Feminizing Cannabis Plants

 If you have some experience growing cannabis and would like to bend a crop to your will to ensure that the seeds will be female, there are a few feminizing methods you might try.
 One such technique is to literally stress out a healthy female plant by interrupting the light cycle during flowering, called Rodelization Feminizing.

 In the colloidal silver feminizing method, distilled water is mixed with pure silver and sprayed on female plants.
 This method works best when the plants are flowering.
 This results in pollen sacs being formed, which will allow the seeds to produce female plants.